 \subsection{Clumpy structures of the first-star clouds}

 We use a clump-finding approach to identify the number, morphology, and mass of star-forming clouds.
 Figure \ref{fig:clump_0.1virial_projection_contour} shows the final snapshot of the clump distributions based on this method.
-Multiple gas clumps are found in each halo, and at this stage, one gravitationally bound clump has formed in every halo.
-These bound clumps are undergoing Jeans instability and are expected to collapse imminently to form stars.
+Multiple gas clumps are found in each halo, and at this stage, one gravitationally bound clump (dense clump) has formed for every halo.
+These dense clumps are undergoing Jeans instability and are expected to collapse imminently to form stars.

-The mass of each clump provides an upper limit for the mass of the Pop~III star that may form within it.
-Therefore, both the mass and number of clumps set important constraints on the characteristic mass scale and initial mass function (IMF) of Pop~III stars.
-We summarize the physical properties of these clumps in Table~\ref{tab:clump_properties}.
-Across all halos, clump masses range from 2.6~\Ms\ to 66.5~\Ms, with central densities from $4.8 \times 10^5$ to $3.81 \times 10^9$ \NumDen, and temperatures between 111–321 K. All clumps exceed their corresponding Jeans masses, confirming their gravitational instability.
+The mass of dense clumps provides an upper limit for the mass of the Pop~III star that may form within it.
+Therefore, both the mass and the number of dense clumps set important constraints on the characteristic mass scale and the initial mass function (IMF) of Pop~III stars.
+We summarize the physical properties of these dense clumps in Table~\ref{tab:clump_properties}.
+Across all halos, dense clump masses range from 2.6~\Ms\ to 66.5~\Ms, with central densities from $4.8 \times 10^5$ to $3.81 \times 10^9$ \NumDen, and temperatures between 111–321 K. All dense clumps exceed their corresponding Jeans masses, confirming their gravitational instability.

-Once a clump begins to collapse, the simulation timestep rapidly decreases—by a factor of $\sim10^4$—which effectively halts the simulation.
+Once a dense clump begins to collapse, the simulation timestep rapidly decreases—by a factor of $\sim10^4$—which effectively halts the simulation.
 To follow the collapse further, higher resolution or the introduction of sink particles is necessary.
-Some unbound clumps visible in Figure \ref{fig:clump_0.1virial_projection_contour} may eventually become gravitationally bound if the simulations are allowed to proceed longer.
+Some clumps visible in Figure \ref{fig:clump_0.1virial_projection_contour} may eventually evolve into dense clumps if the simulations are allowed to proceed longer.